Pennsylvania Medical Assistance Estate Recovery Program

 1. Nursing facility services

-2. Home and community-based services such as those provided through the Aging Waiver Program, and
+2. Home and community-based services, such as those provided through the Aging Waiver Program, and

 3. Related hospital and prescription drug services.

 In other words, the payback is for Pennsylvania Medicaid long-term care benefits.
+Here are the assets subject to claim recovery.

 Estate Property

-All “probate estate property” is subject to estate recovery.
-Other states have more aggressive programs that seek recovery from an expanded definition of estate property, such as property owned jointly with right of survivorship.
 Under present Pennsylvania law, property liable to repay the Department’s claim includes only probate estate property.
-This includes all real and personal property of a decedent which is subject to administration by a decedent’s personal representative, whether actually administered or not administered.
+This includes all real and personal property of a decedent, which is subject to administration by a decedent’s personal representative, whether actually administered or not administered.

 Life Insurance